Three Paths to Help Conquer the Chaos of Change

 This short term project contributes to the hope, spirit, and potential impetus for change by illustrating what can happen when everyone works together.
 Think of it as quick success or as low-hanging fruit.

-The third path involves the implementation of a longer term, stakeholder-driven, adaptive plan that is future-focused and addresses quality of life and public good as well as economic impact.
-Ultimately as much about outcomes and values, this collective, community-owned plan is essential for inspiring and engaging stakeholders to engage and own the meshwork that will be required for transformative change.
+The third path involves the implementation of a longer term, stakeholder-driven, adaptive plan that is future-focused and addresses individual, social, economic and environmental well-being.
+Ultimately this path is as much about outcomes and values.
+It is this collective, stakeholder or community-owned plan that is essential for inspiring stakeholders to engage and own the meshwork that will be required for transformative change.